secretstartups/handbook/support/support-ops/workflows/pagerduty.html.md

 ## Overview

+## Requesting changes to PagerDuty rotations or schedules

+All changes to PagerDuty schedules or rotations must be initiated through an Issue in the [Support Ops PagerDuty Project](https://gitlab.com/gitlab-com/support/support-ops/other-software/pagerduty/).
+Requesters should [create a new Issue](https://gitlab.com/gitlab-com/support/support-ops/other-software/pagerduty/-/issues/new) using the appropriate Issue Template.

 ## Determine if the request is valid

 **NOTE** These are general guidelines.
-Please always use your best judgemewnt or speak with a Support Operations Manager when you are unsure.
+Please always use your best judgement or speak with a Support Operations Manager when you are unsure.

 * For shadow rotation schedule changes, the request is essentially always valid.